google/go-cloud/README.md

 Go X Cloud builds at the tip release of Go, previous Go versions may compile but are not supported.

 ## Example application
 An example application which runs a guestbook app (just like it's [1999!](https://www.oocities.org/)) on Google Cloud Platform or Amazon Web Services can be found in [`samples/guestbook`](https://github.com/google/go-cloud/tree/master/samples/guestbook).
-The instructions take about 30 minutes to follow, and uses [Terraform](http://terraform.io) to automatically provision the cloud resources needed for the application.
+The instructions take about 5 minutes to follow if running locally.
+If you want to see the guestbook app running on cloud resources, it will take about 30 minutes to follow, and uses [Terraform](http://terraform.io) to automatically provision the  resources needed.

 ## Current Features